CartoDB/carto-vl-training/training-v2/04-data-driven-styles.md

   * Our dataset contains a string-type column named `winner`.
   * For each polygon, the `winner` column lists the name of the political party that won there.

 Since we know the names of the parties in that column, we can use them as categories.
-To show our map viewers who won, we can make a *classed* map: define a bucket (or bin) for each category and then classify each polygon according to the bucket it belongs to.
+To show our map viewers who won, we can make a *classed* map: define a bucket (or bin) for each category.
+Then we can classify each polygon according to the bucket it belongs to.

 CARTO VL offers [a ramp() function](https://carto.com/developers/carto-vl/reference/#cartoexpressionsramp) that will assign colors to categories for us.
 We just need to define the categories and colors first, using the [buckets() function](https://carto.com/developers/carto-vl/reference/#cartoexpressionsbuckets).
 Then we can use both functions inside an expression to define our map layer's color property.